 “We all need protein and complex carbohydrates to sustain our energy levels,” says Dr. Sundsmo.
 “We need well-balanced diets with vegetables, fruits and natural, unprocessed foods for valuable vitamins and nutrients.”

 - Weight issues

 While doctors know that poor sleep habits can contribute to weight gain, it appears that excess body fat may also affect the quality of sleep.
 Belly fat produces proteins that trigger inflammation, which interferes with the body’s normal processes.
 Obesity is also associated with sleep apnea, which can contribute to a poor quality of sleep.

 “The solution to fatigue is not always a quick fix,” Dr. Sundsmo says.
 “It often requires lifestyle changes and a lot of hard work.”

-Dr. Sundsmo suggests that we speak to our doctors about our concerns about fatigue.
-As long as no single medical condition is determined to be causing the fatigue, they will often recommend that we lose weight, exercise more, reduce stress, eat a well-balanced, healthy diet and get regular sleep.
-And while that list may seem daunting, it really is basic self-care that we should all be practicing.
+Dr. Sundsmo suggests that women speak with their doctors about fatigue.
+As long as no single medical condition is determined to be causing the fatigue, they will often recommend that women lose weight; exercise more; reduce stress; eat a well-balanced, healthy diet; and get regular sleep.
+And while that list may seem daunting, it really is basic self-care that everyone should be practicing.

 “As always, having a trusting, continuous relationship with a primary care physician and giving your body the support it needs is your best resource and treatment plan,” she says.

-To learn more about nutrition and diet, how to manage stress, or to find a Sharp fitness class, visit the Health Classes and Events page on www.sharp.com.
+To learn more about nutrition and diet, how to manage stress, or to find a Sharp fitness class, explore our health classes and events.